 very nearly outlasted the Cold War which necessitated it.
 It could be that by the end of the Cold War,

-no one had the official capacity, or cared enough, to declare it obsolete.
+no one had the official capacity to declare it obsolete.
 By the early 1990's, after civil defense

 films had been gathering dust on archive shelves for three decades, curious

 eyes began to screen them again, many for the first time in a post-Cold War

 world.
 Because their content seemed so

 out-of-date and out-of-touch with reality, many were compiled into collections